 Deployment Automation

-- Its all about ARM (Azure Resource Manager) templates.
+- It is all about ARM (Azure Resource Manager) templates.

 - I’ll do a separate post to summarize ARM templates because there is too much content but important to know a few things here…